SamirSanyal312/hra-amap/README.md

 # hra-amap
-This repo contains the jupyter files for the Pyhton developer.
+This repo contains the jupyter files for the Python developer.